Thomas Wyatt the Younger: Youth

 Born the eldest of four boys, Thomas Wyatt the Younger was raised a Roman Catholic.
 His godfather, Thomas Howard, 3rd Duke of Norfolk had a significant influence on Wyatt's upbringing.
 Throughout his childhood, Thomas accompanied his father on a delegation to Spain where the Inquisition began.
 Subsequently, at the young age of sixteen, Thomas was married to Jane Haute.

 At his father's death in 1542, Thomas inherited Allington Castle and Boxley Abbey in Kent, but found both estates encumbered by debt.
 Further financial difficulties arose from the fact that, having been unfaithful to his wife (rumour had it that they were both unfaithful), the elder Wyatt separated from her.
-He had a child named Francis Wyatt, whose mother was Elizabeth Darrell, an unmarried daughter of Sir Edward Darrell of Littlecote House in Wiltshire.
+He had a child named Francis Darrell, whose mother was Elizabeth Darrell, an unmarried daughter of Sir Edward Darrell of Littlecote House in Wiltshire.
 The elder Sir Thomas left Elizabeth property in Dorset, thus diminishing his son's inheritance.
 Nonetheless, the younger Thomas was evidently on friendly terms with his half-brother Francis, to whom he made a gift of his manor of Tarrant.

 He was described as a young man of somewhat wild and impulsive temperament, and in 1543, along with other young noblemen, including Henry Howard, Earl of Surrey, he was in trouble with the authorities for causing a serious public disturbance in London.
 In the autumn of 1543, Wyatt and Surrey joined a group of volunteers to take part in the Siege of Landrecies.
 Wyatt established himself as a prominent figure in the military and was praised by the professional soldier Thomas Churchyard.
 Next, Wyatt took part in the Siege of Boulogne with a responsible command.

 In 1547, he was elected Member of Parliament for Kent.
 In 1550, he was given the title of commissioner to delimit the English frontier in France but became ill and incapable of performing his duty.
 Later, Wyatt claimed to have assisted Queen Mary I against the Duke of Northumberland when the Duke claimed the throne for his daughter-in-law, Lady Jane Grey.